 Utilizes radiology information system and electronic records systems to maintain information required for accurate patient records.

 Maintains record of receipt, use, storage, and disposal of isotopes.

 Performs routine and emergency laboratory radiation surveys and wipe tests; surveys contaminated material; assists in containment and cleanup of radiation spills.

 Performs quality control tests of equipment; immediately notifies the Team Leader or designee of irregularities.

-Notifies the leadership or appropriate maintenance personnel of equipment malfunctions according to procedure.
+Notifies the Team Leader or appropriate maintenance personnel of equipment malfunctions according to procedure.

 Shares responsibility for ordering supplies; orders isotopes as needed.

-Acts as a Nuclear Medicine liaison; provides support to physicians as requested; refers problems to appropriate leadership.
+Acts as a Nuclear Medicine liaison; provides support to physicians as requested; refers problems to the Team Leader.

 Maintains a positive interpersonal relationship with patients, physicians, and employees.